MattHodge/matthodge.github.io/_drafts/publicspeaking.md

 I cannot remember a time when I didn't have a fear of public speaking.
-The shaky voice and knees, the butterflies, getting too much in your head minutes before you start.
+The shaky voice and knees, the butterflies, getting too much into your head just minutes before you begin your presentation.

 I don't know why I feel like this about public speaking, but I'm not alone.
-You have probably heard about surveys that often show people [fear public speaking more than death itself](https://www.psychologytoday.com/blog/the-real-story-risk/201211/the-thing-we-fear-more-death).
+You have probably heard about surveys  often showing that people [fear public speaking more than death itself](https://www.psychologytoday.com/blog/the-real-story-risk/201211/the-thing-we-fear-more-death).

 For the last 18 months, I've been working on my fear.
 I am closing out 2017 having spoken at these major events in the last 18 months:

 * Coolblue Behind the Scenes (July 2016) - Rotterdam, The Netherlands - Joint talk with Flynn Bundy with 90 attendees
 * Dutch PowerShell User Group (Sept 2016) - Amsterdam, The Netherlands - 25 attendees
 * PSConfEU (May 2017) - Hannover, Germany - 40 attendees